Nguyễn Thị Mai Hưng

-Nguyễn Thị Mai Hưng (born 28 January 1994) is a Vietnamese chess player whol holds the FIDE title of Woman Grandmaster (WGM, 2014).
+Nguyễn Thị Mai Hưng (born 28 January 1994) is a Vietnamese chess player who holds the FIDE title of Woman Grandmaster (WGM, 2014).
 She is a Vietnamese Women's Chess Championship winner (2013), Women's Asian Team Chess Championship team gold winner (2009), World Women's Team Chess Championships individual gold winner (2011), and Asian Games bronze medalist (2010).

 Biography

 Nguyễn Thị Mai Hưng is the youngest of three sisters in the family.
 She came to chess from the age of 7.
 In 2005, she won the Asian Youth Chess Championship in the U12 girl's age group.
 In 2007, Nguyễn Thị Mai Hưng won the Asian Youth Chess Championship in the U14 girl's age group.
 In 2010, she won the Asian Youth Chess Championship in the U16 girl's age group and ranked second in World Youth Chess Championship in the U16 girl's age group.
 In April 2013, Nguyễn Thị Mai Hưng won the Asian Junior Chess Championship in the U20 girl's age group.
 In 2013, she won Vietnamese Women's Chess Championship.

 Nguyễn Thị Mai Hưng played for Vietnam in the Women's Chess Olympiads: